Why Do You Sleep Better in a Cold Room

 Boosted Immune System Functionality: Acting as a potent antioxidant within our bodies, aiding immune functionality by fighting off harmful pathogens while simultaneously reducing inflammation across various systems.

-Digging deeper still reveals evidence suggesting sufficient quantities may even aid weight management goals via brown fat activation - but we'll delve further into these aspects later on.
+Digging deeper still reveals evidence suggesting sufficient quantities may even aid weight management goals via brown fat activation - but we'll delve further into these later.

 How Stress Levels and Vitamin D Deficiency Affect Sleep Quality